 The Trauma Survivors Reunion allows patients and their families to connect with others who have gone through similar experiences and hardships.
 Patients share their stories of determination and survival as a form of therapy and to inspire others who have experienced similar traumas to push through in recovery.

-“We spent almost three months at Miller Children’s & Women’s and the trauma care team was part of Emery’s recovery throughout her stay,” says Emery’s mom, Sugei Banuelos.
-“As a family we have been looking forward for this reunion for weeks now.
+“We spent almost three months at Miller Children’s & Women’s, and the trauma care team was part of Emery’s recovery throughout her stay,” says Emery’s mom, Sugei Banuelos.
+“As a family, we have been looking forward to this reunion for weeks now.
 Emery is back to her everyday life thanks to all these amazing people.
-To see and be able to hug and thank all the first responders, nurses, rehabilitation therapists, and everyone who was a part of Emery’s fight, its amazing.”
+To see and be able to hug and thank all the first responders, nurses, rehabilitation therapists, and everyone who was a part of Emery’s fight, it's amazing.”

 photo